 09:00 - 09:15 Welcome and introduction to Day 2

-09:15 - 09:50 Functional trait diversity and societal benefits of ecosystems, Professor Sandra Diaz, Professor of Community and Ecosystems Ecology, Cordoba National University, Argentina
+09:15 - 09:50 The fabric of life and us, Professor Sandra Diaz, Professor of Community and Ecosystems Ecology, Cordoba National University, Argentina

 09:55 - 10:30 Enzymes by Evolution, Professor Frances Arnold, Nobel Prize in Chemistry 2018, Linus Pauling Professor of Chemical Engineering, Bioengineering, and Biochemistry at the California Institute of Technology